hoanhan101/gray/_drafts/2020-07-07-system-design.md

 - Key Generation Service generates an unique key for a given URL.
   - One way to do so is to compute a unique hash of the URL directly.
 We can hash the URL with an increasing sequence number to prevent key duplication given the same URL.
 We can also hash it with an user's ID though that requires an user to either sign in or provide a unique key if not signed in.
   - Another way is to generate unique keys offline beforehand.
 Whenever we want to store a new link, just take one of the already generated keys and use it.
 That way, we don't have to worry about duplications or collisions.
-- A NoSQL database is a good option in this case for several reasons:
+- Key Storage uses a NoSQL database in this case for several reasons:
   - Each record in the database is small as it only holds the URL mapping and its owner.
   - There are no relationships between records.
   - The system is read-heavy.